 Please select category from the dropdown list below.

-Diabetes was responsible for 7.2% of Indigenous deaths compared with 2.5% of non-Indigenous deaths in NSW, Qld, WA, SA and the NT.
-After age-adjustment, the Indigenous rate (103.4 per 100,000) was 6.9 times the rate of non-Indigenous people.
+Diabetes was responsible for 8.1% (201 deaths) of deaths of Indigenous people living in NSW, Qld, SA, WA and the NT in 2012 .
+Diabetes was the second leading specific cause of death for Indigenous people, with an overall death rate 7.0 times higher than that for non-Indigenous people.
 (It should be noted that death data on diabetes are probably an underestimate as the condition tends to be under-reported on death certificates or is not recorded as the underlying cause of death .)